Maitland Burnett

-Maitland James Burnett (1844 – 15 September 1918) was a British philatelist who was one of the "Founding fathers of Philately" entered on the Roll of Distinguished Philatelists in 1921.
+Maitland James Burnett (c.
+1844 – 15 September 1918) was a British philatelist who was one of the "Founding fathers of Philately" entered on the Roll of Distinguished Philatelists in 1921.
 He was also editor of The Philatelic Record for the first seven years of its existence from 1879.

 Early life

 At the age of 15, Burnett was sent to Frankfurt to complete his education and it was there that he began to collect stamps.
 On his return to Scotland he gave his collection to his sister before beginning his legal training.
 His sister did not add to the collection and subsequently Burnett decided to renew his interest in stamps.

 Organised philately

 Burnett joined The Philatelic Society London, now The Royal Philatelic Society London, in March 1877, subsequently becoming a Fellow of the society.
 Many early meetings of the society took place at Burnett's chambers in Gray's Inn.